gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 Handling Files with Multiple Units
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The basic compilation model of GNAT requires that a file submitted to the compiler have only one unit and there be a strict correspondence between the file name and the unit name.
+GNAT's fundamental compilation model requires that a file submitted to the compiler contain only one unit and there be a strict correspondence between the file name and the unit name.

-If you want to keep your files with multiple units, perhaps to maintain compatibility with some other Ada compilation system, you can use ``gnatname`` to generate or update your project files.
-Generated or modified project files can be processed by GNAT.
+If you want to have your files contain multiple units, perhaps to maintain compatibility with some other Ada compilation system, you can use ``gnatname`` to generate or update your project files, which can be processed by GNAT.

 See :ref:`Handling_Arbitrary_File_Naming_Conventions_with_gnatname`
 for more details on how to use `gnatname`.

-Alternatively, if you want to permanently restructure a set of 'foreign' files so that they match the GNAT rules, and do the remaining development using the GNAT structure, you can simply use ``gnatchop`` once, generate the new set of files and work with them from that point on.
+Alternatively, if you want to permanently restructure a set of 'foreign' files so that they match the GNAT rules, and do the remaining development using the GNAT structure, you can simply use ``gnatchop`` once, generate the new set of files containing only one unit per file, and work with them from that point on.

-Note that if your file containing multiple units starts with a byte order mark (BOM) specifying UTF-8 encoding, then the files generated by gnatchop will each start with a copy of this BOM, meaning that they can be compiled automatically in UTF-8 mode without needing to specify an explicit encoding.
+Note that if your file containing multiple units starts with a byte order mark (BOM) specifying UTF-8 encoding, each file generated by gnatchop will start with a copy of this BOM, meaning that they can be compiled automatically in UTF-8 mode without you needing to specify an explicit encoding.

 .. _Operating_gnatchop_in_Compilation_Mode: